shm-unesp/DATASET_BOLTEDBEAM/README.md

 # Vibration Data of a Bolted Joint Structure

-The experimental test rig is nonlinearly dependent on excitation amplitude, presenting the well-known softening effect of friction joints.
+The experimental test rig is nonlinearly dependent on excitation amplitude, presenting the friction joints' well-known softening effect.
 The structure presents data variation related to the presence of uncertainties in the measurement process.
-The experimental measurements were conducted through different days and only the tightening torque in the joint connection was controlled after each experimental realization.
+The experimental measurements were conducted through different days, and only the tightening torque in the joint connection was controlled after each experimental realization.

 <img src="TestBench.jpg " width="35%">

-Figure above presents the jointed structure investigated.
-The test rig is formed of two aluminum beams, each one with dimensions of 270 mm x 25.4 mm x 6.35 mm and assembled by a bolted-joint connection with a tightening torque of 5 Nm.
-The excitation of the structure was conducted by a Modal Shop 2400E shaker located at 85 mm from the clamped end of the cantilever beam to minimize shaker/structure interaction.
-Due to observability purposes for modeling the first vibration mode of the structure, the system output was measured at the free end of the beam, using a laser vibrometer Polytec OFV-525/5000S.
+The figure above presents the joint structure investigated.
+The test rig comprises two aluminum beams, each with dimensions of 270 mm x 25.4 mm x 6.35 mm, and assembled by a bolted-joint connection with a tightening torque of 5 Nm.
+The structure's excitation was conducted by a Modal Shop 2400E shaker located at 85 mm from the clamped end of the cantilever beam to minimize shaker/structure interaction.
+Due to observability purposes for modeling the structure's first vibration mode, the system output was measured at the free end of the beam, using a laser vibrometer Polytec OFV-525/5000S.

 <img src="Schematic.jpg " width="40%">

+The data acquisition system was the LMS SCADAS.
+The structure was excited using different levels of input amplitude 0.05 V (low), 0.10 V (medium) and
+0.20 V (high).
+This paper regards the voltage supplied by the shaker amplifier  as the excitation signal since it is easier to keep this signal constant over a frequency range.
+All signals were measured with a sampling frequency of 1024 Hz.

 ________________________________________________________________________________